wolearyc/wic_C/README.txt

 entirety or sections of The Wick Engine.

 ~ CREDITS ~
-Portions of this software are copyright © 2013 The FreeType Project (www.freetype.org).
+Portions of this software are copyright Â© 2013 The FreeType Project (www.freetype.org).
 All rights reserved.

-Portions of this software use GLFW (http://www.glfw.org/index.html), Copyright © 2002-2006 Marcus Geelnard and Copyright © 2006-2011 Camilla Berglund
+Portions of this software use GLFW (http://www.glfw.org/index.html), Copyright Â© 2002-2006 Marcus Geelnard and Copyright Â© 2006-2011 Camilla Berglund

 Portions of this software use the Simple OpenGL Image Library (http://www.lonesock.net/soil.html), which is in the public domain.